8ToThePowerOfMol/arduino-puzzles/README.md

 |         |        |
 |Injector |  Tank  |
 ```
-This is one of the acceptable target state.
+This is one of the acceptable target states.

 You can control the pressure of injector and tank with four buttons:
 ```